An Ode to Writing

-The following are questions from Colleen Wainwrights, Interview YOU exercise, I decided to use this morning.
+The following are questions from Colleen Wainwrights, Interview YOU exercise.

 When did you decide to become a writer?